Law enforcement in Mexico City

-Law enforcement in Mexico City is provided by two primary agencies; the Secretariat of Citizen Security of Mexico City (Secretaría de Seguridad ciudadana de la ciudad de México), who provides uniformed or preventative police, and the Office of the Attorney General of Mexico City (Fiscalía General de Justicia de la Ciudad de México) who provides plainclothes detectives and crime lab services.
+Law enforcement in Mexico City is provided by two primary agencies; the Secretariat of Citizen Security of Mexico City (Secretaría de Seguridad Ciudadana de la ciudad de México), who provide uniformed or preventative police, and the Office of the Attorney General of Mexico City (Fiscalía General de Justicia de la Ciudad de México) who provide plainclothes detectives and crime lab services.

 Secretariat of Citizen Security

 The Secretariat of Citizen Security of Mexico City (Secretaría de Seguridad Ciudadana de la Ciudad de México; SSC) is the uniformed law enforcement agency of Mexico City, headquartered in Venustiano Carranza.
 It manages a combined force of over 100,000 officers in Mexico City.

-The Mexico City Police (Policía Ciudad de México) is the police department of Mexico City.
+The Mexico City Police (Policía de la Ciudad de México) is the police department of Mexico City.
 Mexico City contains the seat of the federal Mexican government.
 There are 8.84 million residents of the city, according to 2009 estimates, and another 21.1 million people in the metropolitan region.

 The SSC is charged with maintaining public order and safety in the center of Mexico City where public insecurity and crime rates are the highest in the nation.
 As a result, there have been concurrent efforts to increase accountability and improve police effectiveness.
 Beginning in 1996, authorities began a dramatic restructuring of the SSC, which included replacing major officials with army officers.
 Recently, the most recent high-profile effort has been Mayor Andrés Manuel López Obrador’s announcement in 2002 that the city would contract former New York City Mayor Rudolph Giuliani as a consultant to the SSC.

 The SSC also regulates the huge private security industry in the city and operates the Animal Control Unit (Brigada de Vigiliancia Animal).